 Magnesium chloride has been found to have the highest bioavailability of the above types of magnesium, due to its superior solubility in water.
 In fact, water solubility has been found to be directly related to supplement absorbability, as it is believed that the “non-saturable” component of magnesium absorption in the digestive system is related to “solvent drag”, the mechanism by which minerals and electrolytes accompany solvents such as water in the process of digestion and absorption.2

 Magnesium oxide is a common compound in the earth’s crust, comprising 35% of its content by mass.
 However, it has been found in medical studies to have one of the lowest degrees of bioavailability, as low as 4% bioavailable in one study.
-Therefore, most experts therefore do not recommend magnesium oxide as the magnesium supplement of choice.
-Magnesium oxide is used in most store -bought brands of magnesium supplements due to its low cost and high availability.
+Therefore, most experts do not recommend magnesium oxide as the magnesium supplement of choice.
+Magnesium oxide is used in most store -bought brands of magnesium supplements due to its low cost.

 Magnesium Acid Complexes

 These forms of supplements represent acids bonded with magnesium, typically in a laboratory environment, to form a complex between magnesium and a compound of hydrogen, oxygen and sometimes carbon and nitrogen, known by chemists as an “organic compound”.